Ag Leaders Institute

 County Board training is available to county Farm Bureau boards.
 Topics include board roles & responsibilities, nominating committees & recruiting leaders, better board meetings, recruiting and working with volunteers, leadership/personality styles, goal setting, action planning, conflict resolution and dealing with change.
 Some information related to many of your training needs can be found in the County Leaders Manual.
 Contact your Regional Manager to schedule training for your County Board members.

 County Leaders Manual helps new board members get a head start on the role of the board, and their responsibilities as a board member.
 It also covers the structure of the County Farm Bureau, finances, programs areas, and staff available to assist.
 Read it online or print a copy.

 County President's Conference

 The County Presidents Conference held each summer gives the county Farm Bureau presidents a jump start on their year in office.
-The 2017 Conference – Ideas Unlimited – will be held at The Meadows Conference Center in Altoona, August 18 - 19, 2017.
-Presidents will pick up many innovative activities to address local issues, promote conservation, and connect with consumers.
+The 2018 regional Conferences – Leading into the New Century – will be held at six locations throughout the state in August and September.
+Presidents will hone their skills in running effective meetings, utilizing committees, managing change and recruiting new leaders.
+Tentative dates and locations are:

 North Central - Aug.
 10, Clarion ( Agenda)

 SW Iowa - Aug.
 22, Atlantic ( Agenda)